lortza/reactbetter/README.md

 ### Installation Notes
 * Install as a PSQL app
 * Images all exist as local assets
-* Run seeds to get a handful of populated Reactions as well as 1 temporary Admin user with the email of "admin@email.com" and the password of "password"
+* Run seeds to get a handful of populated Reactions